Atlético San Francisco

-Atlético San Francisco, (simply known as Brujos) is a Mexican professional football club.
-The club plays in the Serie B de México and is based in San Francisco del Rincón, Guanajuato, Mexico.
-It was established in 1966 and it has never played in the Primera División Profesional.
+Atlético San Francisco, (simply known as Brujos) was a Mexican professional football club.
+The club played in the Serie B of the Segunda División de México, the third division level of Mexican football, and was based in San Francisco del Rincón, Guanajuato.
+It was established in 1966 and it has never played in the Primera División de México.

 History

-Atlético San Francisco was founded in 1966 and in that same year the club join the Segunda División.
-The club has never being able to play in the Primera División.

-In 1994, the club played in the inaugural season of the new second-tier Primera División A. In 1999, the club was relegated back to the Segunda División.
-Between 1999 and 2005 San Francisco played in Segunda División.
-The club ever since has been again relegated to the Tercera División de México and has played there between 2005 and 2019.
-On June 8, 2019, Atlético San Francisco defeated Aguacateros C.D.U.
-Uruapan in the semifinal of the 2018-19 season with this result the team won one of the two promotion place for the Liga Premier de México (former Segunda División).
+Atlético San Francisco was founded in 1966 in San Francisco del Rincón, Guanajuato, and in that same year, the club joined the Segunda División de México.
+The club was never able to play in the Primera División de México.
+In 1994, the club played in the inaugural season of the new second-tier Primera División 'A' de México.
+In 1999, the club was relegated back to the Segunda División.
+Between 1999 and 2005, San Francisco played in the Segunda División de México.
+The club was relegated again to the Tercera División de México and played there between 2005 and 2019.
+On June 8, 2019, Atlético San Francisco defeated Aguacateros C.D.
+Uruapan in the semifinal of the 2018-19 season with this result the team won one of the two promotion place for the Segunda División de México.